His crossbar saved him when his positioning was awry for Dyer's thunderbolt, but otherwise had little to do.

 Back to his best after being roasted by Nani last weekend.
 Set up the second goal with a shrewd pass to Ramires and defended and attacked with great commitment.

 Held the defence together when Chelsea looked vulnerable early in the second half.
-Lampard might have been demoted but JT is still a rock at the back.
+Lampard might have been demoted but JT is still the 'daddy' at the back.

 Ostensibly stationed left of Chelsea's front three, but was given licence to roam and it was from right of centre that he created Chelsea's opener by dinking a lovely ball on to the chest of Torres.
 Received a standing ovation when he was surprisingly withdrawn in the 59th minute.